valleria05/zeitbook-backend/README.md

 1. In your command line, navigate to the directory containing the source code for this starter application.
 1. Run `npm install`, then `npm run dev:server`.
 1. The server will start responding on [localhost:3001](localhost:3001).
+1. Optional: Follow [these steps](https://github.com/zeitspace/zeitbook-frontend#zeitbook) to set up a front-end instance of Zeitbook.

 ## Api